imagineLife/big-site/content/mongo/core-aggregations/facets.md

 `$facet`
 Facet allows performing multiple aggregate functions and returning each aggregate to a named key.
 Here, the `category`, `employees`, and `founded` keys hold faceted results.

 **NOTE**
 Each `facet` takes the _same input_.
 Below, the first stage matches on `Databases`, and all 3 facts get the same input where text matches databases.

-Facet output does not affect following facet inputs.
-This is unlike other pipeline operators, where pipeline output directly affects following pipeline inputs.
+Facet output does not affect following pipeline inputs in the same way that other pipeline operations do, where pipeline output directly affects following pipeline inputs.

 ```bash
 db.startups.aggregate([